 Organizations are now operating in a context where decarbonization and climate transition planning are increasingly table stakes.
-In the past year, the EU enacted the Corporate Sustainability Reporting Directive, California passed SB 253 and 261, and the US Securities and Exchange Commission passed the Climate Disclosure Rule.
-As climate-related regulations begin taking shape, organizations need to implement new ways of working that ensure they are not only complying with nascent regulations but also building a holistic decarbonization strategy that will keep them ahead of impending regulations.
+In the past year, the first companies subject to the Corporate Sustainability Reporting Directive (CSRD) were required to apply the new rules.
+California signed into law SB-253 and SB-261, and many US states proposed similar climate disclosure bills.
+As climate-related regulations begin taking shape, organizations may need to implement new ways of working to ensure compliance and take proactive steps to keep ahead of impending regulations.

-For those who question the degree of impact that this new legislation will bring, recall that there was a similar movement for financial regulation and disclosure that changed how the government monitored financial reporting.
-What started as a shift in the prioritization of transparency, evolved into a wide and growing number of checkpoints to ensure that information was available to the public and reported consistently and accurately.
+For those who question the degree of impact that new legislation will bring, recall that there was a similar movement for financial regulation and disclosure that changed how the government monitored financial reporting.
+What started as a shift in the prioritization of transparency evolved into a growing number of checkpoints to ensure that information was available to the public and reported consistently and accurately.
 A similar shift in corporate transparency and accountability is occurring with climate-related risks and opportunities.

 The European Union’s Corporate Sustainability Reporting Directive requires that companies disclose information on material climate-related risks and opportunities, as well as their transition plans for moving away from fossil fuels.
 The goal is to ensure that their business models meet environmental targets that keep the world on a 1.5C temperature increase pathway to 2100.
 Examples include the Paris Agreement and the EU's 2050 climate neutrality target.